mimou-77/Header-file-generator-for-a-c-cpp-file/README.md

 - We use the extracted infos to create a string forming the function header to be included in the .h file.
 Format of the string like: int my_fn(int a, int b);

-- We use LLVM libraries to create the .h file and write the declarations and other things into it.
+- We use LLVM libraries to create the .h file and write the declarations and required includes in it.

 ---

 ## Build the haeder_generator_tool from src :

-### 1. To include the .h files at the beginning of the main.cpp : we need to install clang/llvm dev packages:
+### 1. PREREQUISITES: To include the .h files at the beginning of the main.cpp : we need to install clang/llvm dev packages:

 > wget https://apt.llvm.org/llvm.sh